code-charity/most-needed/README.md

 ### Open Source is lacking prioritization / coordination at scale

-In a day a few people per million people, may make contributions on Github or in Wikipedia, with immediate or substantial usage.
-Why not few times more?
+In a day a few people per million, may make contributions on Github or in Wikipedia, with immediate or substantial usage. - Why not few times more?

-Wikipedia is "the largest repository" which enables a [global todo list](https://en.wikipedia.org/wiki/Wikipedia:Most-linked-to_redlinks)
+Wikipedia is "the largest repository" (which enables a [global todo list](https://en.wikipedia.org/wiki/Wikipedia:Most-linked-to_redlinks))
 Why aren't there more large, linked, interdisciplinary projects?*
 One Purpose could be to collect, analyze, combine and thus refine the 'fragmented cornucopia' of knowledge about nutrients.

 Comparably according to worldgivingreport.org ~ 1% of personal income is donated to charity or given personally.